tytydraco/yessleep/out/A_Killer_Gave_Us_a_List_of_Instructions_We_Had_to_Follow_or_More_Would_Die_Part_1.md

 Sálazar is cuffed to a bench at the far end of the trailer, his clothes muddy and disheveled.
 His eyes are wide, darting around in panic, and as the door opens, he recoils as if expecting an attack.

 The network of tattoos crawling up his arms and neck stands out, the intricate designs unmistakable in the dim light.
-The most prominent among them is the black scorpion that marks him as a member of the infamous Sinaloa Drug Cartel.
+The most prominent among them is the black scorpion that marks him as a member of the infamous Tijuana Drug Cartel.

 Martínez, unfazed by the man's disheveled state, addresses him with a firm tone.
 "Hey, Salazar, there are detectives here to talk to you.”